jkendall327/scribal/plans.md

 - Can manually check if a chapter matches the draft ('scribal check'), which lets you decide which is 'right' and auto-adjust the other
 - Each chapter has both a two-sentence summary and a more detailed bulletpoint breakdown of beats
 - And a desired wordcount?
+- And a list of appearing characters, so RAG can be used to pull in their details.

+## User choice
+- Whenever the AI makes an edit, before it's reified into the filesystem...
+- The user can choose from a yes/no/refine prompt
+- Where 'refine' enters into a back-and-forth chat with the model iterating on its work

 ## Chapter mode
 - Tree view menu where you select chapters